 By "everyone", we mean all self-employed barristers, chambers and BSB entities, but not employed barristers.
 The additional best practice in this section encourages you to go beyond the mandatory rules.

-In considering whether to adopt these best practice suggestions, you should think about whether providing the information would improve consumer understanding, and therefore help consumers to make informed decisions about their case.
+In considering whether to adopt these best practice suggestions, remember that price transparency in particular can be a good way to encourage consumers to seek the services of fully qualified and regulated practitioners (rather than seeking the services of Mackenzie friends, or not seeking legal advice and representation).
+However, if you do decide to adopt some of these best practice suggestions, you should think about whether providing the information would actually improve consumer understanding, and therefore help consumers to make informed decisions about their case.